 This minuet (binary form) in C minor offers an excellent example of modulation:

 Section B starts in Eb major.
-A new modulation to F minor (measure 13) do not uses a pivot chord.
+A new modulation to F minor (measure 13) does not use a pivot chord.
 The Eb dominant in measure 12 is followed by the vii degree of F minor (measure 13).